Esquetta/Esquetta/README.md

 🟢 I love knowledge and learning the unknown.

-🟢 I'm currently learning AI and AI libs.
+🟢 I'm currently learning AWS.

 🟢 I'm a lover of video games.